vexxhost/github-actions-openstack/README.md

 ## Configuration

-You can reference the `.env.example` file for a list of all the configuration options.
-You can either copy the `.env.example` file to `.env` and edit it directly, or you can set the environment variables directly.
+You can reference the `config.sample.yml` file for a list of all the configuration options.
+You can copy the `config.sample.yml` file to `config.yml` and edit it to configure the project.

 ## Deployment